Curriculum Vitae

 · Discussant: Wayne Ferson and Cam Harvey's "Conditioning Variables and the Cross Section of Stock Returns," AFA Conference, New York, January 03, 1999.

-· Co-Presenter Brown-Bag Lunch Seminar: "An Investigation of Strike Price Bias," (with Tom Arnold), Indiana Univeristy December 11, 1998.
+· Co-Presenter Brown-Bag Lunch Seminar: "An Investigation of Strike Price Bias," (with Tom Arnold), Indiana University December 11, 1998.

 · Presenter: "Why Use Barrier Options?"
 Indiana University Mathematics Department Math/Finance Seminar, November 11, 1998.